casual-simulation/aux-cli/README.md

 Command line tools for AUX dealing more with the hardware/server than auxplayer itself.

 COMMANDS:
 install           Install pods/modules/packages to your pi that you can utilize with auxplayer. uninstall         Uninstall pods/modules/packages to your pi that you can utilize with auxplayer. reinstall         Alias for the uninstall and install commands. start             Start the docker processes for the aux server. stop              Stop the docker processes for the aux server. restart           Restart docker processes for the aux server. update            Update to the latest version of aux server. changehost        Change the hostname of your pi.
-Applies after restart. dhcpcd        Wrapper for setting and unsetting dhcpcd settings. hotspot       Tool for managing hotspot mode. backup        Creates a backup img of your pi. help          Displays this help information.
+Applies after restart. dhcpcd            Wrapper for setting and unsetting dhcpcd settings. hotspot           Tool for managing hotspot mode. backup            Creates a backup img of your pi. help      -h      Displays this help information. version   -v      Displays the aux-cli version.
 Run 'aux-cli COMMAND --help' for more information on a command.
 ```